deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16268/index.md

 > </details>

-> Table 7 shows the ablation study on the uncertainty threshold (conf) in SAM2Long, demonstrating the impact of different threshold values on the overall performance.
+> Table 7 shows the ablation study of the uncertainty threshold (conf) on the J&F score, J score, and F score, indicating that a conf value of 2 yields the best performance.

 {{< table-caption >}}